xirzec/bundle-azure-sdk/README.md

 ### Parcel with Javascript

 Parcel uses [browserslist](https://github.com/browserslist/browserslist) to configure what polyfills are needed when bundling.
-The Azure SDK uses some modern features of JavaScript, including [async functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), so let's edit `package.json` to target the latest version of three popular browsers:
+Azure SDK libraries generally target the ES2015 version of JavaScript and use some modern features of JavaScript, including [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*), so let's edit `package.json` to target the latest version of three popular browsers:

 ```json
 "browserslist": [